thephpleague/oauth2-linkedin/README.md

 A default set of fields is provided.
 Overriding these defaults and defining a new set of fields is easy using the `withFields` method, which is a fluent method that returns the updated provider.

+You can find a complete list of fields on [LinkedIn's Developer Documentation](https://developer.linkedin.com/docs/fields/basic-profile#).

 ```php
 $fields = [
     'id', 'first-name', 'last-name', 'maiden-name', 'formatted-name',